Welcome to PEBB

 Once your employer completes its portion, fill out your portion and submit the form to ReliaStar Life Insurance Company to the address on the form.

-Step 7: Consider the SmartHealth wellness incentive (optional)
+Step 7: Think about the SmartHealth wellness incentive (optional)

-Step 8: Consider PEBB auto and home insurance (optional)
+Step 8: Think about auto and home insurance (optional)

 Step 9: Submit your forms

-Submit your completed Employee Enrollment/Change form and any other documents to your personnel, payroll, or benefits office no later than 31 days after you become eligible for benefits, or you will lose certain benefit rights.
+Your personnel, payroll, or benefits office unless directed otherwise must receive your forms no later than 31 days after you become eligible for benefits (generally, eligibility begins on your first day of employment), or you will lose certain benefit rights.

 When does my coverage start?